-At this month’s event on May 25th Sat 2-5pm we wish to celebrate National Biodiversity Week, exploring the ideas of a ‘Lush’ City, and cocreating biocultural diversity and habitats conducive to life, where ourselves, together with all species can flourish and thrive.
+May 25th Event – Sat 2-5pm we wish to celebrate Biodiversity in the City and the biocultural uniqueness of place… working with the National Biodiversity Week platform, exploring the ideas of Ecosystems Restoration, and a revitalized ‘Lush’ City, a Living City, thriving with wildlife by cocreating habitats conducive to all of life, where ourselves together with other species can flourish and thrive.

 ‘Lush’ Biodiversity Week Event 2019-

-Native Wild flower Seed Bomb and Permaculture Workshops and Potluck Picnic at Parkavera, Galway Canal
+Native Wild flower Seed Bomb and Permaculture Workshop and Potluck Picnic at Parkavera, Galway Canal

 lush (lʌʃ) adjective (of vegetation) growing luxuriantly;